Shashwat-mishra01/Project1/README.md

 # Project1
 learning about api

-converting csv to json
+converting csv to json!!!
-the python zip function
+the python zip function!!!!